Listed stock corporations are obligated to issue and publish annual Corporate Governance Statements, including for the Group.

 The Joint Committee makes proposals to the Supervisory Board regarding the appointment or dismissal of members of the Board of Management if the required majority of two-thirds of the votes of Supervisory Board members is not achieved in the first round of voting.

-The Joint Committee did not meet in 2022.
+The Mediation Committee did not meet in 2023.

 Finance and Audit Committee

-Of the members of the Finance and Audit Committee, Ms Kathrin Elisabeth Dahnke, who has been a member of the Supervisory Board since 1 December 2022 and has also chaired the Committee since 5 December 2022, has expertise in the field of accounting and Ms Antoinette P. Aris has expertise in the field of audit services.
+Of the members of the Finance and Audit Committee, Ms Kathrin Elisabeth Dahnke has expertise in the field of accounting and Ms Antoinette P. Aris has expertise in the field of audit services.
 In particular, this expertise consists of knowledge and experience in the application of accounting principles and internal control and risk management systems or in audit services as well as in sustainability reporting and their audit.
-The same applies to Dr Ulrich Schmidt, who, until 30 November 2022, belonged to the Supervisory Board, chaired the Finance and Audit Committee and had expertise in the field of accounting.
 Ms Dahnke has acquired corresponding knowledge and experience particularly through her extensive professional experience, including as Head of the Finance Department of Beiersdorf AG and a Chief Financial Officer of DMG Mori Seiki AG, Osram Licht AG and Ottobock SE & Co KGaA as well as her many years of work as Chairperson of the Audit Committees at B. Braun SE (since 2016) and the listed company Knorr-Bremse AG (since 2018).
-Ms Aris has corresponding knowledge and experience, particularly due to her extensive professional experience as a consultant with McKinsey & Company and as a Professor at the INSEAD Business School as well as her years of work in the Finance and Audit Committee of the company (since 2016) and the Audit Committee of the Rabobank Group, Utrecht/Netherlands.
-Dr Schmidt also has corresponding knowledge and experience, particularly due to his many years of professional experience as a member of the Board of Management for Finance at Beiersdorf AG and his activity as Chairman of the Supervisory Board of tesa SE and as Chairman of the Finance and Audit Committee of the company since 2016.
-In their respective functions, Ms Dahnke, Ms Aris and Dr Schmidt also dealt intensively with the non-financial reporting and sustainability reporting and their audit.
+Ms Aris has corresponding knowledge and experience, particularly due to her extensive professional experience as a consultant with McKinsey & Company and as a Professor at the INSEAD Business School as well as her years of work in the Finance and Audit Committee of the company (since 2016) and the Audit Committee of the Rabobank Group, Utrecht/Netherlands (until 2022).
+In their respective functions, Ms Dahnke and Ms Aris also dealt intensively with the non-financial reporting and sustainability reporting and their audit.

-The Finance and Audit Committee met eight times in 2022, including one extraordinary meeting.
-Four meetings were held as video conferences and four meetings as hybrid events, with individual members physically present and individual members connected via video.
+The Finance and Audit Committee met nine times in 2023, including one extraordinary meeting.
+Fives meetings were held in person, three meetings were held as video conferences, and one meeting was a hybrid event, where the majority of members were physically present and one member was connected via video link.

 Personnel Committee